keystonejs/keystone-email/README.md

 You could previously use a directory as the template name, and Keystone.Email would look for an `email.{ext}` file (where ext is your template language's default extension).
 This is no longer supported, please provide the full path to your email template.

+### To, From and Contents validation

+Keystone would previous return errors if the subject, contents, recipient(s) or the sender address were invalid.
+This is no longer handled by the library, please make sure you validate these options before sending the emails.
+If the transport validates these options, errors will be passed directly to the callback.

 ## License